ylearning86/picture-matching-gam/PRD.md

 ## Edge Case Handling
 - **Rapid Clicking**: Prevent clicking more than 2 cards at once or clicking the same card twice
-- **Mid-Game Restart**: Allow restart at any time without breaking game state
+- **Mid-Game Restart**: Allow restart at any time without breaking game state, properly clearing timers
 - **Animation Interruption**: Ensure cards can't be clicked while flip animations are in progress
+- **Time Expiry**: Gracefully handle game over when timer reaches zero, disable further card flips
+- **Mode Switching**: Properly reset game state when switching between normal and speed modes
 - **All Matches Found**: Properly detect game completion when final pair is matched

 ## Design Direction
 The design should evoke feelings of joy, excitement, and gentle focus - creating a welcoming space where children feel encouraged to explore and succeed.
 The visual style should be vibrant and playful, with smooth animations that provide delightful feedback for every action.
+Speed challenge mode adds visual urgency through timer animations and color changes.

 ## Color Selection
 A cheerful, high-energy palette inspired by children's toys and games, with strong contrast for accessibility.